-The civil budget is formulated on an objective-based framework, which establishes clear links between NATO’s strategic objectives and the resources required to achieve them.
+The civil budget is formulated in line with an objectives-based framework, which establishes clear links between NATO’s strategic objectives and the resources required to achieve them.
 There are four frontline objectives and four support objectives.
 The frontline objectives comprise support for: active operations; Alliance capabilities; consultation and cooperation with partners; and public relations.
-The four support objectives consist in: providing support to the consultation process with Allies; maintaining the facilities and site of NATO Headquarters (Headquarters operational environment); governance and regulation through the monitoring of business policies, processes and procedures; and Headquarters security.
+The four support objectives consist in: providing support to the consultation process with Allies; maintaining the facilities and site of NATO Headquarters; governance and regulation through the monitoring of business policies, processes and procedures; and NATO Headquarters security.

 The military budget

-The military budget effectively provides funds for the International Military Staff, the Strategic Commanders, the NATO Airborne Early Warning and Control (NAEW&C) Force, the common-funded portions of the Alliance’s operations and missions, and more specifically for:
+The military budget provides funds for the International Military Staff, the Strategic Commands, the NATO Airborne Early Warning and Control (NAEW&C) Force, the common-funded portions of the Alliance’s operations and missions, and more specifically for:

 - the Military Committee, the International Military Staff and military agencies;

 - the two Strategic Commands and associated command, control and information systems;

 - theatre headquarters for deployed operations;

 - the NATO static and deployable Combined Air Operations Centres, deployable radar systems and deployable HQ communication systems;

 - the Joint Warfare Centre (Norway), the Joint Force Training Centre (Poland), the Joint Analysis & Lessons Learned Centre (Portugal), the NATO Defense College (Italy) and the NATO Communications and Information (NCI) Academy (Portugal);